Skip to main content

 The program matches trained volunteers with older persons who need help with tasks such as organizing, reviewing and paying bills, setting up a budget, writing checks, balancing a checkbook, intervening with creditors and assisting with large purchases.
 Volunteers also serve as Representative Payees, persons designated by the Social Security Administration to manage the monthly benefits of certain beneficiaries.

-To be eligible to receive Money Management service, individuals must be active Community Care Program (CCP) participants or have a substantiated Adult Protective Services (APS) case; and meet program requirements.
+To be eligible to receive Money Management service, individuals must be active CCP participants or have a substantiated APS case; and meet program requirements.

 Related Resources